PrincetonUniversity/hpc_beginning_workshop/c/multithreaded/README.md

 Instead of using GCC, you could compile the program using the Intel compiler:

 ```
-$ module load intel/19.1.1.217  # or a module appropriate for your cluster
+$ module load intel-oneapi/2024.2  # or a module appropriate for your cluster
-$ icc -qopenmp -o hw_omp hello_world_omp.c
+$ icx -qopenmp -o hw_omp hello_world_omp.c
 ```

 Below is a Slurm script appropriate for an OpenMP job: